montero-melis/2021_cortex_RR_montero-melis-et-al/README.md

   - *trial_block*: The trial number within a block.
 A trial here consists of the four words shown to the participants, the memory period, and the recall period.
 Each block consisted of 26 trials.
-Note that each trial is spread over four rows, one for each word.
+Note that each trial is spread over four rows, one for each of the verbs that had to be kept in memory.
   - *word_type*: Whether the words shown in a particular trial were arm-related ("arm") or leg-related ("leg").
   - *trial_exp*: A counter of all the trials in the experiment, across all three blocks.
-There were 78 trials in each session.
+There were 78 trials in each experiment session.
   - *word_pos*: Word position within a trial.
 Each row represents one of the four words per trial and this column specifies which one it is (1-4).
   - *verb*: The actual verb shown